How to Write API Integration Tests

 • two updates race on the same record

 These are not exotic scenarios.
 They are ordinary production behavior once traffic and retries exist.
+If you want the system-design view of why these tests matter, see How to Prevent Race Conditions in Backend Systems.

 If your API supports safe retries, your tests should reflect the patterns discussed in Idempotency Keys for Duplicate API Requests.